California Title Loan Lending Laws

 California Capital Building

-The Risk of Default and Repossession of Vehicle From A Title Loan Lender
+The Risk of Default and Repossession of Vehicle From An Online Title Loan Lender

 Repossession can take place once there is a breach of contract.
 Your vehicle can be taken anywhere in California if you fall behind on the payments.
 It can also happen if the lender finds out the information you gave them isn’t valid.
 While this is serious, most legitimate pink slip lenders don't want to go this route.
 Many companies that promote title loans online will try to work with you.
 Some will attempt to set up alternate payment plans so that you can get back on track.
 If you miss a payment, you might have a certain amount of time before repossession occurs.